missmultiverse/gpt-4-wp-plugin/README.md

   - Pre-configured GPTs table
   - API key management
   - Site ping test (both directions)
-  - REST endpoint diagnostics and error logs
+  - REST endpoint diagnostics and error logs (now in two columns)
 - Use the plugin file management endpoints for advanced diagnostics, troubleshooting, and self-repair (gpt_admin only).
 - If you encounter errors, ensure the plugin is activated and you are using a valid API key.
 - Use the dynamic manifest and OpenAPI endpoints—do not use or create static ai-plugin.json or openapi.yaml files.